SonarSource/sonarlint-eclipse/target-platforms/README.md

 * build.target is used during the command line build, to ensure minimal dependencies
-* dev.target should be the active target plartform used when developping SonarLint inside Eclipse, to be able to run ITs as well
+* dev.target should be the active target plartform used when developing SonarLint inside Eclipse, to be able to run ITs as well